-The Registration of Newspapers and other Periodicals is done in two steps.
-In the first step, the intending publishers have to apply in the office of District Magistrate (DM) concerned for title verification in the prescribed format.
-The application is then forwarded by the DM concerned to RNI for title verification.
-After the title verification, the publisher and/or printer is required to file declaration (Form I) in the office of the DM concerned and after authentication of the declaration, Volume - I Issue - I of the publication is to be brought out within the stipulated timeframe.
+The Registration of newspapers and other periodicals is done in two steps.
+In the first step, the intending publisher has to apply in the office of District Magistrate (DM) concerned for title verification in the prescribed format.
+The application is authenticated and forwarded by the DM concerned to RNI for title verification.
+After the title verification, the publisher and/or printer is required to file declaration (Form I) in the office of the DM concerned.
+After authentication of the declaration, Volume - I, Issue - I of the publication is to be brought out within the stipulated timeframe.
 Thereafter, the publisher is required to submit the requisite documents to RNI office for issuing Registration Certificate.
-In case the complete/correct documents for registration are not received within 2 years from the date of title verification, the title gets automatically De-blocked and is available to any intending applicant again.
-The first exercise to De-block unregistered titles was undertaken in 1998 in which about 1.7 lakh titles were de-blocked with the approval of Ministry of Information and Broadcasting, to prevent squatting.
-A total of 18,386 titles were de-blocked during the year 2017-18.
+In case the complete/correct documents for registration are not received within the stipulated period of time from the date of title verification, the title gets automatically de-blocked and becomes available to any intending applicant.
+The first exercise to de-block unregistered titles was undertaken in 1998 in which about 1.7 lakh titles were de-blocked to prevent squatting.
+A total of 283 titles were de-blocked during the year 2021-22.

-The procedure of title verification is derived from, proviso to section 6 of PRB Act, 1867 which states that the DM concerned shall inquire from Press Registrar that the newspaper proposed to be published should not bear a title which is same as, or similar to, that of any other newspaper published either in the same language or in the same state.
+The procedure of title verification is derived from proviso to Section 6 of PRB Act, 1867 which states that the DM concerned shall inquire from Press Registrar that the newspaper proposed to be published should not bear a title which is same as, or similar to, that of any other newspaper published either in the same language or in the same state.
 The titles are verified within the framework of RNI guidelines for this purpose.

 RNI verifies the title forwarded by the DM concerned after checking the data of the titles already verified.
-Before computerization of the Registration data in 1999, a manual card system was maintained.
-However, computerization has facilitated software based checking.
+Before computerization of the registration data in 1999, a manual card system was maintained.
+However, computerization has facilitated software - based checking.
 Now, since the data of titles already verified is available on RNI website, the intending applicants can have an idea of existing titles before applying.
-The title verification letter addressed to the DM concerned with copy to the applicant has been made available on RNI website for download, Since July, 2014.
+The title verification letter addressed to the DM concerned with copy to the applicant has been made available on RNI website for download, since July 2014.
 A facility has also been created in 2014 for filling title application online on the RNI website.
 Printout of the same is then to be submitted to the DM concerned, for forwarding to RNI for title verification.

-In 2017-18, as many as 17,113 title applications were received and 4,523 titles were verified.
+In 2021-22, as many as 10,678 title applications were received and 5,178 titles were verified.